PQ-SmSH · Depth-bound inference · Patent Pending

 What the server refuses to sign.

-Five ceiling checks
+Five limit checks

 What the receipt carries

-• Operator's Ed25519 co-signature on the bind
+• Hive's own Ed25519 signature on the bind

-• Operator's ML-DSA-65 co-signature on the bind (3,309 bytes)
+• Hive's own ML-DSA-65 signature on the bind (3,309 bytes)

 The bind envelope.

-{ "scheme": "pq-smsh-v1", "phase": "bind", "bind_id": "21da9615a73fdf99…", "buyer_did": "did:hive:buyer-acme", "depth_band": "D2", // ceiling "model_class": "claude-3-haiku", "tool_allowlist": ["search", "calc"], "corpus_hash": "sha256:abc123…", "expiry_ms": 1814400000, "price_table_hash": "…", "operator_ed25519_sig": "…64 B…", "operator_ml_dsa_65_sig": "…3309 B…" }
+{ "scheme": "pq-smsh-v1", "phase": "bind", "bind_id": "21da9615a73fdf99…", "buyer_did": "did:hive:buyer-acme", "depth_band": "D2", // this is the limit "model_class": "claude-3-haiku", "tool_allowlist": ["search", "calc"], "corpus_hash": "sha256:abc123…", "expiry_ms": 1814400000, "price_table_hash": "…", "operator_ed25519_sig": "…64 B…", "operator_ml_dsa_65_sig": "…3309 B…" }

 HTTP/1.1 409 Conflict { "attested": false, "reason": "ceiling_violation", "ceiling_violations": [ "depth_used D3 exceeds bound depth_band D2", "tokens_out 8000 exceeds band cap 4096", "tools not in allowlist: code" ] }